Donor Profile

 Bilateral Spending

 Italy’s bilateral contributions decreased significantly after 2017 but rebounded in 2021.
 Italy’s overall bilateral ODA increased from US$2.7 billion in 2021 to US$3.9 billion in 2022, marking a significant jump of 46%, including earmarked funding through multilaterals.
-The increase was partly driven by an increase in the cost of hosting refugees, which rose from US$556 million in 2021 to US$1.6 billion.
+The increase was partly driven by IDRCs, which rose from US$556 million in 2021 to US$1.6 billion.
 The cost of hosting refugees accounted for 41% of the 2022 bilateral total.

-The majority of Italy’s bilateral ODA is disbursed through the public sector (64%), above the DAC average of 56%, followed by multilateral organizations as earmarked funding (20%), in line with DAC average.
-Bilateral funding through multilateral organizations jumped in absolute terms from 2021 to 2022, most likely due to COVID-19 response but has declined in relative terms.
+64% of Italy’s bilateral ODA is disbursed through the public sector, above the DAC average of 56%, followed by 20% to multilateral organizations as earmarked funding, in line with DAC average.
+Bilateral funding through multilateral organizations jumped in absolute terms from 2021-2022, most likely due to COVID-19 response but has declined in relative terms.

-Italy currently provides the majority of bilateral ODA in the form of grants (88% in 2022), almost on par with the DAC average of 92%, in part due to increasing earmarked contributions to multilateral organizations.
-Following a drop in grant proportion in 2020, it has climbed back up in 2021 and continued to climb up in 2022, reaching almost 90%, a pre-2020 level.
-Meanwhile, the proportion of loans in 2022, at 12%, has remained consistent with 2021 figures.
+Italy provided the 88% of bilateral ODA in the form of grants in 2022, just below the DAC average of 92%, in part due to increasing earmarked contributions to multilateral organizations.
+Following a drop in grant proportion in 2020, it has climbed back up in 2021-2022.

-Although Sub-Saharan Africa was a priority region for Italy’s bilateral development cooperation, receiving 37% or US$984 million in 2021, funding towards the region has reduced by 60% in 2022, with the region receiving 10% or US$402 million.
+Although Sub-Saharan Africa was a priority region for Italy’s bilateral development cooperation, receiving 37% or US$984 million in 2021, funding towards the region fell by 60% in 2022, with the region receiving US$402 million.
 Italy’s bilateral funding to the SSA region is now below the DAC average of 17%.
-However, according to the current Programming and Policy Document, the SSA region remains a priority.
+However, according to the Programming and Policy Document, the SSA region remains a priority.
 A large share of Italy’s bilateral funding, 54% or US$2.1 billion, is unallocated by country and region.

 On October 9, 2023, the Italian Joint Committee for International Development decided to raise resources allocated to bilateral cooperation by 60% in 2024, with 25% and 15% of remaining resources for 2024 to be given to emergency and multilateral interventions, respectively.